-Studying doesn't have to be hard.
-In fact, there are plenty of simple methods that exist which simplify the entire process.
+Preparing for class and exams doesn't have to be hard.
+In fact, there are plenty of simple methods that teach you how to effectively study.

-While nothing replaces good old fashioned hard work, every little bit helps when it comes to increasing your efficiency in college (because we know it can be overwhelming at times).
+Though not all methods work for every person, a little bit of trial-and-error can help you find the methods that work for you.
+While nothing replaces good old fashioned hard work, every little bit helps when it comes to increasing your efficiency in college

 The following study hacks make student life simpler by helping to increase productivity levels, boost focus, help concentration and eliminate distractions.